 Q. What happens if my daughter doesn’t want to continue with your coaching program after she starts?
 Can I get my money back?

 A. Yes.
 The coaching contract can be cancelled at any time.
 Notice must be given in writing, and a refund for the unused sessions will be issued within 7 days of receiving the notice.
 Refunds are not available for completed sessions.
 Refunds are not available for no-shows.

 Q. What happens if my daughter has a conflict come up and she needs to reschedule a session?

 A. Please give me a 24-hour notice via email.
 I will get back in touch to reschedule the session.

-Q. Once my daughter finishes the 12-week program, can she do more sessions later on if she feels like she needs them?
+Q. Once my daughter finishes the 12-week program, can she continue if she wants to, or return later for more sessions?

 A. Yes.
 Once a client is established, she can sign up for more sessions or single sessions as needed.
 Billing will be on an hourly basis.